Analysis of Unitarity in Conformal Quantum Gravity: Unitarity

 \subsection{Analysis of the physical subspace}

-To investigate unitarity in the physical subspace of our theory, we will follow a modified version of the approach used by Kugo and Ojima to demonstrate the unitarity of Yang-Mills theories in \cite{Kugo1978-1,Kugo1979a,Kugo1979}.
+To investigate unitarity in the physical subspace of our theory, we will follow the approach used by Kugo and Ojima to demonstrate the unitarity of Yang-Mills theories in \cite{Kugo1978-1,Kugo1979a,Kugo1979}.
 A key feature of these theories is that they come equipped with a positive definite inner product on their transverse physical Fock space $\FS_\text{tr}$,

 In fact, this relationship paired with a pseudo-unitary S-matrix that leaves the vacuum invariant and commutes with both the total (gauge-fixed) Hamiltonian and the BRST charge,

 is enough to show the unitarity of a theory on very general grounds.
 Indeed, it is generally accepted that these three requirements may be used as the very definition of a unitary quantum theory.